All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 Avoiding unwanted attention

-As a woman in some countries you may become the focus of unwanted attention.
+As a woman, you may become the focus of unwanted attention in some countries.
 Maintain your composure and remove yourself from a concerning situation as quickly as possible.
 Get to a safe, public location.

 - Always act confidently.
 If you behave like you know where you're going and what you're doing, you're less likely to appear vulnerable.

-- Avoid shopping in isolated areas – the less other people are around (especially foreign women) the more you'll stand out.
+- Avoid shopping in isolated areas – the fewer people around (especially foreign women), the more you'll stand out.

 - Avoid trying on items in back rooms at bazaars and markets.